-Gene sequencing project finds family of drugs with promise for treating childhood tumorDecember 9th, 2013 in Cancer /
+Gene sequencing project finds family of drugs with promise for treating childhood tumorDecember 9, 2013 in Medicine & Health / Cancer

 Drugs that enhance a process called oxidative stress were found to kill rhabdomyosarcoma tumor cells growing in the laboratory and possibly bolstered the effectiveness of chemotherapy against this aggressive tumor of muscle and other soft tissue.
 The findings are the latest from the St. Jude Children's Research Hospital–Washington University Pediatric Cancer Genome Project and appear in the December 9 edition of the scientific journal Cancer Cell.

 Oxidative stress is caused when oxygen-free radicals and other byproducts of cell metabolism build up in cells.
 This study offers the first evidence that rhabdomyosarcoma patients might benefit from drugs that harness the mechanism to kill cancer cells, including medications that are on the market or in development.

 The results followed next generation, whole genome sequencing of the tumor and normal genomes of 16 tumors from 13 rhabdomyosarcoma patients.
 The findings were validated with more focused sequencing of tumors from an additional 37 patients.
 The analysis also provided new clues about why tumors recur.